Take As

 be a doctor and know every disgusting little detail and the dry

-hard fact that unlike dental surgery, his pain wasnt going
+hard fact that unlike dental surgery, his pain wasn’t going

 to disappear.